-If an emergency situation arises in which there is not time to comply with selection requirements, the injured employee is authorized to seek treatment from a physician of his/her choice; this authorization lasts for the duration of the emergency.
-An emergency may be defined as "an unforeseen occurrence or combination of circumstances which calls for immediate action or remedy; pressing necessity; exigency."
+If an emergency situation arises in which there is not time to comply with selection requirements, the injured employee is authorized to seek temporary care as may be necessary.
+This authorization lasts for the duration of the emergency.
 All follow-up medical care should be supplied by a physician from the panel, conformed panel (or the authorized treating physician's referral), or from the managed care organization's provider network.